ctyeong/ctyeong.github.io/front.md

 * Nov-20: **PhD dissertation** defended successfully! &mdash;
   *Deep Learning Approaches for Inferring Collective Macrostates from Individual Observations in Natural and Artificial Multi-Agent Systems Under Realistic Constraints.*

-* Oct-20: New position started as **a Postdoctoral Research Associate** at University of Lincoln in UK!
+* Oct-20: New position started as a **Postdoctoral Research Associate** at University of Lincoln in the UK!

 * Aug-20: New paper accepted to [MFI2020](https://mfi2020.org/){:target="_blank"}! &mdash;
   *Automatic Discovery of Motion Patterns that Improve Learning Rate in Communication-Limited Multi-Robot Systems.*